apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 We started an experiment earlier with a lightweight mode.
 With the separation of the model from the processors, then we have a great step forward, which allowed us to make the lightweight mode available for end users to turn on.

-In lightweight mode, Camel will after startup, then remove all references to the model, and other bits, that all together makes the JVM capable of garbage collecting all model objects and unload model classes.
-This reduced memory usage.
+In lightweight mode Camel removes all references to the model after startup which causes the JVM to be able to garbage collect all model objects and unload classes, freeing up memory.

-However after startup, then its no longer possible to dynamic add new routes, so this mode is only intended for microservice/serverless architectures, with a _closed world_ environment.
+After this it's no longer possible to dynamic add new Camel routes.
+The lightweight mode is intended for microservice/serverless architectures, with a _closed world_ assumption.

 ### Autowiring components